 Beginners can rent bikes at Backcountry Biker and try the Highline Lake trail area or opt for a guided tour to a hut (2 nights minimum).
 Advanced riders will want to scope out the Zipidy Loop or Edge Loop trails.
 Oh, and don’t forget to stop at the Hot Tomato, one of the best places for a slice on your Colorado road trip.

-Points of interest/activities: Pumps, Bumps, and Rollers Trail, Chutes and Ladders Trail, Kessel Run Trail, Mojo Trail, Joes Bridge Trail.
+Points of interest/activities: Pumps, Bumps, and Rollers Trail, Chutes and Ladders Trail, Kessel Run Trail, Mojo Trail, Joes Bridge Trail, and Rattlesnake Arches Canyon.

 Number of Days: 1

-Day 7 of Your Colorado Road Trip: Dramatic Views of Black Canyon of the Gunnison
+Day 9 of Your Colorado Road Trip: Dramatic Views of the Black Canyon of the Gunnison

 One of the first trips I took when I moved to Colorado was to the Black Canyon of the Gunnison.
 We hiked to the bottom of the canyon and my dog chased a bear into a tree!
 It was an exciting weekend, to say the least, and I’ll always enjoy this breathtaking gem.

 The walls plummet 2,700 feet to the canyon floor.
 The drama here rivals that of the Grand Canyon and it’s well worth the short detour to watch a sunset from the rim.
 There are a few rim hiking trails.
-Avid hikers who are looking for a challenge can opt to hike to the bottom of the canyon and back in a day.
+Avid hikers who are looking for a challenge can enjoy the best hikes in the Black Canyon of the Gunnison with a hike to the bottom of the canyon and back in a day.
 It’s steep and rugged, but truly jaw-dropping.

 Located between Grand Junction and Ouray, this must-see landmark is droopingly beautiful.
 It’s well worth your time to camp near the rim of the canyon.